 These metrics change names every so often but they are normally changed to clarify actual meaning.
 Paying attention to them can help your ranking significantly and using the Google PageSpeed Insights tool can help your overall site speed significantly.

-Now that you understand what metrics go into PageSpeed you will need to know what you can do to improve your website’s performance.
-Below are a few ways you can decrease page speed loading time and increase your Core Web Vitals score for Google’s PageSpeed Insights tool.
+Now that you understand what metrics go into page speed, you will need to know how to improve the page load speed starting with the most valuable pages on your website.
+Below are a few ways you can improve page speed loading time and increase your Core Web Vitals score.

 Leverage browser caching